 - Include what you liked or recommend about the book and anything you didn’t like or found unsatisfying, incorrect, and so on.
 In other words, be truthful; remember that you are writing a review, not an endorsement.

-- Include a short bio of yourself, approximately 40 words, with information relevant to your qualifications for writing the review.
+- Include in your author bio information relevant to your qualifications for writing the review.

 REVIEW, SELECTION, PREPARATION, AND REVISION OF ARTICLES